-The Board currently has five Directors comprising four Non-Executive Directors and the Executive Managing Director.
-Three of the Non-Executive Directors including the Chairman are Independent Directors.
+The Board currently has six Directors comprising five Non-Executive Directors and the Executive Managing Director.
+Four of the Non-Executive Directors including the Chairman are Independent Directors.
 One Non Executive Director is not an independent Director.

-Details of the respective Directors' qualifications, Directorships of other listed companies, including those held at any time in the three years immediately before the end of the financial year, experience and other responsibilities are provided in the Directors' Report on pages 4 and 5 of the Annual Financial Report for the year ended 30 June 2018 (Annual Financial Report).
+Details of the respective Directors' qualifications, Directorships of other listed companies, including those held at any time in the three years immediately before the end of the financial year, experience, length of service and other responsibilities are provided in the Directors' Report on pages 24 and 25 of the Annual Report for the year ended 30 June 2020 (Annual Report).